 Our office and your dentist will work closely together.
 If crowns and fillings are needed your dentist will provide them.
 Regular visits to your dentist are an important part of periodontal maintenance.

 Periodontal disease is a progressive, painless infection.
-Delay can cause you further bone loss and more expense.
-If your teeth are lost, dentures are never as effective or as comfortable as your own natural teeth.
+Delay can cause further jaw bone loss, more expense, and the risk of other associated health complications.
+If your teeth are lost, dentures do not replace the function of teeth and are never as effective or as comfortable as your own natural teeth.